Khukumoni Home Delivery

-Khukumoni Home Delivery is an Indian Bengali Language Drama television series which premiered on 1 November 2021 on Bengali entertainment channel Star Jalsha.
+Khukumoni Home Delivery is an Indian Bengali-language drama television series that premiered on 1 November 2021 on Bengali entertainment channel Star Jalsha.
 It is also available on the online streaming platform Disney+ Hotstar.
 This show is produced by Snehasish Chakraborty under the banner of Blues Productions.
 It stars Dipanwita Rakshit and Rahul Mazumdar.

 Plot

-Khukumoni Home Delivery shows the struggle of an orphan girl who delivers foods from home to home.
-It also shows the story of a mentally unstable person who loves music.
+Khukumoni Home Delivery shows the struggle of an orphan girl who delivers food from home to home.
+It also shows the story of a mentally unstable man who loves music.